Skip to main content

 Hairy leukoplakia

-Hairy leukoplakia is a type of leukoplakia caused by the Epstein-Barr virus.
+Hairy leukoplakia is caused by the Epstein-Barr virus, which also causes glandular fever.

-You may have this type if you have a weakened immune system – for example, you have HIV or have had an organ transplant.
+You may have hairy leukoplakia if you have a weakened immune system – for example, if you have HIV or have had an organ transplant.

 It causes fuzzy white patches, often on the sides of the tongue, that look folded or ridged.
 They're not painful and cannot be brushed or scraped away.

-Antiviral medicines, or treatments applied directly to the patch, may be prescribed to treat hairy leukoplakia.
+Antiviral medicines, or treatments you put onto the patch, are sometimes used to treat hairy leukoplakia.

-Unlike other types of leukoplakia, hairy leukoplakia does not carry a risk of mouth cancer.
+Unlike other types, hairy leukoplakia does not carry a risk of mouth cancer.